 In 1978, Mary B. Stoltzfus wrote an autobiography titled God’s Care for an Orphan–a 20-page photocopied book interspersed with photographs of her family, written when she was in her early 70s.

-Her story of God’s care for an orphan is also the story of God’s care for the Weaver family.
+Her story of God’s care for an orphan is also the story of God’s care for the Weaver family throughout our family history.
 Mary B. Stoltzfus’s maiden name was Mary Weaver–she was the sister of Daniel Weaver, who was the grandfather of Ed Weaver, the current president of Weaver’s Orchard.

 A Thriving Farm